determined-ai/determined/docs/release-notes/updated-user-roles-slot-caps.rst

 **New Features**

--  WebUI: Allow users with roles Viewer, Editor (and variations), Gen AI and Workspace Admin to be able to view resource quotas for each workspace in the WebUI when RBAC is enabled.
-When RBAC is disabled, all users can view resource quotas.
+-  WebUI: In the enterprise edition of Determined, give users with Viewer, Editor, GenAI, and Workspace Admin permissions the ability to view resource quotas for each workspace in the WebUI when RBAC is enabled.
+If RBAC is disabled, all users have access to resource quota information.